Teasotea/TextSummarization/README.md

 # Abstractive Text Summarization for psycological session notes

 ## Task
 The task was to generate a summary of given text in the form of key message bullet points.
-Allow the user to select how many bullet points to display (at least from 3 to 7 bullet points) and adjust the length of bullet points
+Allow the user to select how many bullet points to display (at least from 3 to 7 bullet points) and adjust the length of them.

 ## Solution Details (main solution)
  1) Preprocess text: remove stop words, words-parasites, numbers, punctuation and symbols